 Transforming health worker allocation in Mozambique

 Developed tool for the Mozambique Ministry of Health to address the country’s rampant healthcare worker shortage.
 This tool places available workers in the most optimal manner, ensuring that HIV testing and treatment are accessible by all, and empowering Mozambique’s Ministry of Health to work toward national goals to reduce HIV transmission.

-PHII partners with Emory Global Health Institute on the Gates Foundation-funded project CHAMPS, an initiative that determines the most common causes of death for children under the age of five in developing nations.
-Data is gathered through on-site disease surveillance centers to better inform the strategies of future child mortality prevention programs and reduce the rate of childhood deaths around the world.
+PHII partners with Emory Global Health Institute on the Bill & Melinda Gates Foundation-funded project CHAMPS, an initiative that determines the most common causes of death for children under the age of five in low- and middle-income countries.
+Data are gathered through on-site disease surveillance centers to better inform the strategies of future child mortality prevention programs and reduce the rate of childhood deaths around the world.

 Marking the milestones to NTD elimination

 USAID engages PHII to help measure progress toward the control and elimination of neglected tropical diseases (NTDs) — historically underserved diseases affecting people living in poverty in low- and middle-income countries.
 PHII will track progress through the launch of a new, modernized database to aid in long-term NTD control, elimination and eradication goals.

 Bridging gaps in data exchange between healthcare and public health

 PHII launches multi-million dollar effort, Digital Bridge.
 This initiative connects experts in public health, healthcare and health information technology to build solutions for two-way data exchange between healthcare and public health.
 Digital Bridge solutions are positioned to scale across health systems nationally to improve the efficiency, accuracy and reliability of crucial health data exchange.